John Black (Australian politician)

-John Rees Black (born 26 January 1952) is a former Australian politician.
+John Rees Black (born 26 January 1952) is an Australian former politician.
 Born in Sydney, he was a journalist and industrial advocate before entering politics.
 In 1984, he was elected to the Australian Senate as a Labor Senator for Queensland.
 He remained a Senator until his defeat in 1990.
-John Black chaired the Senate Inquiry into "Drugs in Sport" which reported to Parliament in May 1989.
-This report provided the initial reference report on this important issue.
+John Black chaired the Senate Inquiry into "Drugs in Sport" which reported to Parliament in May 1989.This report provided the initial reference report on this important issue.

+Early life

+Black was born in Sydney on 26 January 1952, the third of five children born to Ivy Ada (née Tanner) and Roger Foster Black.
+His father was an agricultural scientist and the family moved frequently when he was a child, spending time in New South Wales, Queensland and South Australia.
+Black completed high school in Queensland, attending Nambour State High School and Kedron State High School.
+He went on to attend both Flinders University and the University of Queensland, although he did not complete a degree.

 Career after politics

 Pioneered demographic profiling of Australian political and economic groups in Australia since 1975.
 Developed demographic strategy for the Australian Labor Party national campaign in 1983.

-In 1994, he established a demographic research and marketing group called Australian Development Strategies of which he is Founder and Executive chairman.
+In 1994, Black established a demographic research and marketing group called Australian Development Strategies of which he is Founder and Executive chairman.
 He has been a regular commentator on Australian politics.
-John Black has also maintained a lifelong interest in the issue of drugs in sport and has been a founding board member of the Australian Sports Anti-Doping Agency.
-Black is a part-time Senior Member of the Australian Administrative Appeals Tribunal.
+He has also maintained a lifelong interest in the issue of drugs in sport and has been a founding board member of the Australian Sports Anti-Doping Agency.
+He is a part-time Senior Member of the Australian Administrative Appeals Tribunal.

-Currently a guest commentator for the ABC and a columnist for The Australian.
+Black is currently a guest commentator for the ABC and a columnist for The Australian.